• Start Your USDA Loan Now!

 USDA Loan Terms & Eligibility

-The home must be purchased in an area designated eligible by the USDA.
-USDA Loans location eligibility can be found by going to the USDA eligibility page here.
-Applicants for loans may have an income of up to 115% of the median income for the area they are interested in.
-State and county income limits can be found on our state pages here USDA home loan state and income information.
+To qualify for a USDA loan, the home must be located in an area designated as eligible by the USDA.
+You can check location eligibility on the USDA eligibility page here.
+Applicants may have an income of up to 115% of the median income for the area they wish to purchase in.
+State and county income limits can be found on our state pages USDA home loan state and income information for USDA home loan state and income information.

-Individuals or families must be able to afford the housing payment, which includes taxes and homeowners insurance, along with reasonable credit and not own a home by the closing date.
+Applicants must be able to afford the housing payment, which includes taxes and homeowners insurance, meet reasonable credit requirements, and not own a home by the closing date.

 USDA Home Loan Features